zty8023ys/GameMaker-Scripts/Scripts/Wrappers/README.md

 --
 #####DS Object
-The DS Object is an array encapsulation of the built in data structure in order to build a generic holder for the encapsulated data structure.
+The DS Object is an array encapsulation of the built in data structures in order to build a generic holder for the encapsulated data structure.
 The array is a length of two where `index-0` is the data structure and `index-1` is the type of the data structure.

 Uses:
  - Generic data structure integrity checking.